Roku: First generation

 The first Roku model, the Roku DVP N1000, was unveiled on May 20, 2008.
 It was developed in partnership with Netflix to serve as a standalone set-top box for its recently introduced "Watch Instantly" service.
 The goal was to produce a device with a small footprint that could be sold at low cost compared to larger digital video recorders and video game consoles.
 It features an NXP PNX8935 video decoder supporting both standard and high definition formats up to 720p; HDMI output; and automatic software updates, including the addition of new channels for other video services.

 Roku launched two new models in October 2009: the Roku SD (a simplified version of the DVP, with only analog AV outputs); and the Roku HD-XR, an updated version with 802.11n Wi-Fi and a USB port for future functionality.
 The Roku DVP was retroactively renamed the Roku HD.
 By then, Roku had added support for other services.
 The next month, they introduced the Channel Store, where users could download third-party apps for other content services (including the possibility of private services for specific uses).

-Netflix support was initially dependent on a PC, requiring users to add content to their "Instant Queue" from the service's web interface before it could be accessed via the Roku.
+Netflix support was initially dependent on a PC, requiring users to add content to their "Instant Queue" from the service's web interface before it could be accessed via Roku.
 In May 2010, the channel was updated to allow users to search the Netflix library directly from the device.

 In August 2010, Roku announced plans to add 1080p video support to the HD-XR.
 The next month, they released an updated lineup with thinner form factors: a new HD; the XD, with 1080p support; and the XDS, with optical audio, dual-band Wi-Fi, and a USB port.
 The XD and XDS also included an updated remote.

 Support for the first-generation Roku models ended in September 2015.